foliant-docs/foliantcontrib.apilinks/README.md

 - `API` is a required section;
 - `My-API` is a local name of your API.
 Right now it is not very important but will come in handy in the next example;
 - `url` is a string with full url to your API documentation web-page.
 It will be used to validate references and to construct a link to method;
-- `spec_url` is a string with full url to OpenAPI specification file, which will be used to construct the proper anchor for the method.
+- `spec` is a string with full url to OpenAPI specification file, which will be used to construct the proper anchor for the method.
+It may also be a path to local specification file if you don't want to download it each time.

 After foliant applies the preprocessor your document will be transformed into this: